-Firstly, consider the case where each component of $u$ is a fractional It\^o's type process:
+} \end{definition} We note the obvious inclusion $\mathbb{C}_2\subset\mathbb{C}_1$.
+We give two examples to understand Definition \ref{defpseudo}.
+For the first one, we consider the case where each component $u^i$ of $u$ is a ``fractional semimartingale'', namely

-Then, under classical and reasonable assumptions on $a$ and $b$, the pair $(u,a)$ belongs to $\mathbb{C}_2$.
-See Section \ref{sec:Controlled paths} for precise statements.
+Then, under certain assumptions on $a$ and $b$ (see Section \ref{sec:Controlled paths} for precise statements), the pair $(u,a)$ belongs to $\mathbb{C}_2$ with $a=P$.

-Secondly, assume that $m=d=1$ (for simplicity), and that $u$ has the form of a multiple Wiener-It\^o integral of order $q\geq 1$; then, with $P_s=D_su_s$ (where $D$ indicates the Malliavin derivative), the pair $(u,P)$ might belong to $\mathbb{C}_1$ or $\mathbb{C}_2$, see Section \ref{MWI} for precise statements.
+For the second one, we assume that $m=d=1$ (for simplicity) and that $u$ has the form of a multiple Wiener-It\^o integral of order $q\geq 1$; then, with $P_s=D_su_s$ (where $D$ indicates the Malliavin derivative) and under some conditions, the pair $(u,P)$ belongs to $\mathbb{C}_2$, see Section \ref{MWI} for precise statements.

-Thirdly, continue to assume that $m=d=1$.
-If $H=\frac{1}{2}$ and if $u$ possesses a ``good'' martingale representation, then there exists a process $P$ such that $(u,P)\in\mathbb{C}_2$ (see Section \ref{sec:brown} for precise statements); for an explicit example of such a situation that is moreover not falling into the setting of \cite{rootzen1980limit}, we can for instance consider the pair $(u,P)$ with $P_s=\sup_{u\in[0,s]} B_u$ and $u_s=B_sP_s$, which belongs to $\mathbb{C}_2$.